amberovsky/currency/README.md

 ISO4217::toAlphaCode(int $numericCode): string
 ```

+### Integration with Doctrine

+Please use [amberovsky/currency-doctrine](https://github.com/amberovsky/currency-doctrine) if you need doctrine integration.
+It provides doctrine mapping type for `Currency`

 ### How to contribute

 Please fork this repo and create a PR.
 Make sure you run tests before submitting  yout PR: